Surajv311/LearningMicroservices/README.md

 pyenv versions
 ```
 And do ensure you have `pip` package manager installed and docker/podman installed to run containers.
-In this exercise, I have used docker in the beginning later switched to podman (Note all docker commands run same in podman, except instead of using docker keyword, use podman)
+In this exercise, I have used docker in the beginning later switched to podman (Note all docker commands run same in podman, except instead of using `docker` keyword, use `podman` in commands)
+So do install docker, docker desktop, podman, docker compose, podman compose (compose utilities are different and should be installed separately - we learn more about them later)

 Create 2 folders or virtual environments where we will have our code:
 `python3 -m venv consumerMicroservice`